procinproc/PiP/README.md

 runs as 8 PiP tasks.
 Note that the 'myprog.c' may or may not call any PiP functions.
 Your program can also run as a normal program (not as a PiP task) without using the pip-exec(1) command.
-In either case, your proghrams must be compiled and linked by using the pipcc(1) command described above.
+In either case, your programs must be compiled and linked by using the pipcc(1) command described above.

-You may write your own PiP programs whcih includes the PiP root programming.
+You may write your own PiP programs which includes the PiP root programming.
 In this case, your program can run without using the pip-exec(1) command.

 If you get the following message when you try to run your program;